samuelagm/bidding-game/README.md

 2. Watches for smart contract events and logs them in json format
 3. Tracks game state and restarts it when the game time elapses.

-### Assumptions
-1. Restarting the game and paying winners are mutually exclusive.
-2. The game is started automatically on contract deployment.
-3. Logging events mean writing smart contract events to stdout/console.

 ### Prerequisites

 1. Install npm, typescript and go dependencies